Notes on life of Hugh McIntyre

-It was in Singapore that he got caught up in World War II and was interned in Changi Prison.
-His wife Thea was being evacuated from Singapore on the "S.S.
+It was in Singapore that Hugh got caught up in World War II and was interned in Changi Prison.
+His wife Thea was evacuated from Singapore on the "S.S.
 Kuala" which was attacked and sunk by the Japanese in 1942.
 Survivors were then transported on a small boat the "Tanjong Pinang".
 This was also attacked and sunk by the Japanese and most of the passengers were killed as a result including, Thea McIntyre.
 See http://www.cofepow.org.uk/pages/civilian_ss_tanjong_pinang.htm

-Sadly details were never discussed during visits in later years by my wife and I. My wife and I visited them in Spilsby, Lincolnshire, UK on several occasions in the 60s and 70s until his death in 1975 and thereafter Mary until her death in 1986.
+Sadly details were never discussed during visits in later years by my wife and I when we visited Hugh in Spilsby, Lincolnshire, UK on several occasions in the 60s and 70s until his death in 1975, and thereafter Mary, until her death in 1986.